brltty/brltty/README.txt

    The Canute braille display process won't be started when the system boots.

 canute-table
-   Manage which braille table is used to render text on the Canute braille display.
+   Manage which table is used to render text on the Canute's braille display.

 canute-parameter
    Show/set the values of BrlAPI parameters.

-canute-apitool
-   Perform various BrlAPI functions.

-canute-java
-   Run a Java BrlAPI client.

 canute-client
    Run a BrlAPI client within a prepared environment.
    It doesn't work for Java clients.

+canute-java
+   Run a Java BrlAPI client.

+canute-apitool
+   Perform various BrlAPI functions.

 weather-current
    Show the current weather conditions.